Rrisko/DSAI-project-minesweeeper/README.md

 Alternatively, you can also watch recordings of the script at work (folder recordings).

-or here https://www.youtube.com/watch?v=2-9qrc0hvPM (10 runs, at x4 spees).
+or here https://www.youtube.com/watch?v=2-9qrc0hvPM (10 runs, at x4 speed).

 Please do not run the file too often, if you overwhelm the website with too many requests, you will be blocked.